gohugoio/hugo/docs/content/extras/pagination.md

 weight: 80
 ---

 Hugo supports pagination for the home page, sections and taxonomies.
+It's built to be easy use, but with loads of flexibility when needed.
+The real power shines when you combine it with [`where`](/templates/functions), with its SQL-like operators, `first` and others -- you can even [order the content](/templates/list) the way you've become used to with Hugo.

 ## Configuration